 The purposes of the amendment are to 1) adjust cost estimate and programmatic changes that are of a time sensitive nature or cannot be handled administratively, 2) inclusion of Forsyth County bond projects and, 3) address regional travel demand model clean up adjustments.
 All amendments require a conformity determination from the US DOT, in consultation with the US Environmental Protection Agency (EPA).
 TIP Amendment #2 will involve a new air quality conformity determination by the United States Department of Transportation on the FY 2014-2019 TIP and PLAN 2040 RTP expected in September.
 The most recent conformity determination on the TIP and RTP was made on June 2, 2015.

 Public comment closed at midnight on July 26, 2015.
-ARC Committees and Board will take action during August.
-The GRTA Board will take action in September.
-A conformity determination is expected in September.
+ARC Committees and Board took action in August.
+The GRTA Board took action in September.
+A conformity determination was received on September 29, 2015.

 Current FY 2014-2019 Atlanta TIP Information